The 50-20-30 Budget Rule and How It’ll Save Your Finances!June 23, 2020

 Important notes to remember:

 - As mentioned earlier, the 50-20-30 Budget Rule shouldn’t be taken as is.
 We all have different salary, different needs and different bills to pay each month.
 Select a budget percentage applicable to you or to what you can commit.
-If you have a lot of Essential Expenses you can go 80-20 and leave Lifestyle Fund 0.
+If you have a lot of Essential Expenses you can go 80-20 and leave Lifestyle Fund to zero.

 - Choosing the correct budget categories is important too.
 Make sure that you separate your needs and wants well.

-Why The 50-20-30 Budget Rule works?
+Why the 50-20-30 Budget Rule Works?

 Doing the 50-20-30 Budget Rule is one of the best starting point if you want to get ahead of your finances.
 It is so easy to follow and you even have a FREE Template to rely on.
 Below are other reasons why you'll fall in love the 50-20-30 Budget Rule.